 These ligaments are important knee stabilizers.
 If the one (or more) ligament is damaged, it can lead to significant functional problems.

 Anterior cruciate ligament (ACL) is one of the strongest ligaments of the joint.
 It helps stabilize the knee during any sudden twisting/turning as well as during sporting activities.

 Injury to ACL involves non-contact pivoting injury.
 If the foot remains planted whilst the upper body twists excessively, it can result in ACL injury.
 Occasionally, it can also occur during hyperextension injury.

 ACL injury is commonly seen after sporting injuries i.e. football, rugby, tennis, skiing, snowboarding, badminton, netball, etc. However, it is not uncommon for ACL to be injured during day-to-day activities.

-Once the initial pain and swelling settles down, knee generally feels quite lax and one can lose confidence from the knee.
+Once the initial pain and swelling settle down, the knee generally feels quite lax and one can lose confidence from the knee.
 Most patients develop giving way sensation in the knee joint.
 This can affect one’s ability to participate in any strenuous/sporting activity.
 Occasionally, some patients develop instability even on day-to-day activities.

 Early clinical assessment by a specialist knee surgeon is recommended for patients with suspected knee ligamentous injury.

 During the initial consultation, diagnosis is established by thorough history taking and appropriate clinical examination.
 X-rays are often taken to rule out any bony injury.
 MRI scans help confirm the clinical diagnosis.
 Initial management in most cases includes physiotherapy, splinting, advice regarding exercises, and analgesia.

 During subsequent review/follow up with the specialist, if there are symptoms/signs of knee instability, surgical reconstruction of ACL can be considered.